 Graduating from college with student loan debt is about as certain these days as death and taxes, which means that your young employees are likely coming to you so saddled with debt that they can barely sleep at night.
 But debt doesn’t just affect their personal stress levels, it also affects their choices about what job to take and when to move on to their next gig and a potentially bigger paycheck.
+You can help improve employee retention by offering student loan repayment as a benefit.

 A growing number of employers are recognizing the impact of student loans on their staffers and setting up student loan repayment benefit plans.
 In 2017, about 4% of employers offered student loans repayment benefits to their employees according to a study by the Society of Human Resource Managers.
-But that number is expected to go up with a survey by AonHewitt finding that 5 percent of companies want to add the benefit and 24 percent are interested in adding it.
+But that number is expected to go up with a survey by AonHewitt finding that 5 percent of companies want to add the benefit and 24% are interested in adding it.
 Companies currently offering the benefits include Fidelity, Chegg, and PricewaterhouseCoopers.

 The Benefits for Employers